firesim/firesim/docs/FireSim-Basics.rst

 The tutorials that follow this page will guide you through the complete flow for getting an example FireSim simulation up and running.
 At the end of this tutorial, you'll have a simulation that simulates a single quad-core Rocket Chip-based node with a 4 MB last level cache, 16 GB DDR3, and no NIC.
-After this, you'll have the option to continue on to a tutorial that describes how to simulate many of these single-node simulations in parallel or how to simulate a globally-cycle-accurate cluster-scale FireSim simulation.
+After this, you can continue to a tutorial that shows you how to simulate a globally-cycle-accurate cluster-scale FireSim simulation.
 The final tutorial will show you how to build your own FPGA images with customized hardware.
+After you complete these tutorials, you can look at the Advanced documentation in the sidebar to the left.

-Here's a high-level outline of what we'll be doing:
+Here's a high-level outline of what we'll be doing in our tutorials:

 #. **Initial Setup/Installation**